 [If the defendant received notice of claimed infringement, insert the following before the final paragraph of the instruction.]

-[Eighth, the defendant expeditiously removed or disabled access to the infringing material or activity upon receipt of a valid notification of claimed infringement].
+[Eighth, the defendant [name] expeditiously removed or disabled access to the infringing material or activity upon receipt of a valid notification of claimed infringement].

 A valid notification of claimed infringement is a written communication provided to the defendant’s designated agent and must include: